swo/16s-book/manuscript/sec03.md

         removes sequences or parts of sequences that we think we cannot trust.

-    -   *Merging* (or “overlapping” or “assembling” or “stitching”) read pairs.
-When doing paired-end sequencing, it’s desirable for the two reads in the pair to overlap in the middle.
+    -   *Merging* (or "overlapping" or "assembling" or "stitching") read pairs.
+When doing paired-end sequencing, it's desirable for the two reads in the pair to overlap in the middle.
 This produces a single full-length read whose quality in the middle positions is hopefully greater than the quality of either of the two reads that produced it ().
-There’s no such thing as “merging” for single-end sequencing.
+There's no such thing as "merging" for single-end sequencing.

         ![Merging reads involves aligning the two single-end reads and adjusting the quality scores.
 Q40 is a high quality score; Q2 is a low quality.\[fig:merge\]](fig/overlapper)

-    -   *Demultiplexing* (or “splitting”).
+    -   *Demultiplexing* (or "splitting").
 The man-made barcode sequences are replaced by the names of the samples the sequences came from.